Global Entropy Solutions and Newtonian Limit for the Relativistic Euler Equations: Newtonian Limit

-The proof of the Newtonian limit of Theorem 1.3 is similar.
+The proof of the Newtonian limit of Theorem 1.4(ii) is similar.

 {\bf Acknowledgements}.
-The research of Gui-Qiang G. Chen was supported in part by the UK Engineering and Physical Sciences Research Council Award EP/L015811/1, and the Royal Society--Wolfson Research Merit Award (UK).
+The research of Gui-Qiang G. Chen was supported in part by the UK Engineering and Physical Sciences Research Council Award EP/L015811/1, EP/V008854, and EP/V051121/1, and the Royal Society--Wolfson Research Merit Award WM090014 (UK).
 The research of Matthew Schrecker was supported in part by the UK Engineering and Physical Sciences Research Council Award EP/L015811/1.
-This paper is a continuation of the joint program initiated by Gui-Qiang G. Chen, Philippe LeFloch, and Yachun Li in \cite{ChenLeFloch, ChenLeFloch2, ChenLi, ChenLi2}.
-We think Professors Ph.
+This paper is a continuation of the program initiated by Gui-Qiang G. Chen, Philippe LeFloch, and Yachun Li in \cite{ChenLeFloch, ChenLeFloch2, ChenLi, ChenLi2}.
+The authors thank Professors Ph.
 LeFloch and Yachun Li for their inputs and helpful discussions.